awsdocs/amazon-s3-developer-guide/doc_source/HostingWebsiteOnS3Setup.md

 1. Choose **Save**\.

+   In your Amazon S3 bucket listing, the **Access** for your bucket updates to **Public**\.

 ## Step 3: Uploading an Index Document<a name="step3-upload-index-doc"></a>

 1. Create a document\.
 Give it the same name that you gave the index document earlier\.

 1. Using the console, upload the index document to your bucket\.

-   For instructions, see [Uploading S3 Objects](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service Console User Guide*\.
+   For instructions, see [How Do I Upload Files and Folders to an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service Console User Guide*\.

 ## Step 4: Testing Your Website<a name="step4-test-web-site"></a>

-Type the following URL in the browser, replacing *example\-bucket* with the name of your bucket and *website\-region* with the name of the AWS Region where you deployed your bucket\.
+Enter the following URL in the browser, replacing *example\-bucket* with the name of your bucket and *website\-region* with the name of the AWS Region where you deployed your bucket\.
 For information about AWS Region names, see [Website Endpoints](WebsiteEndpoints.md) \)\.

 The two general forms of an Amazon S3 website endpoint are as follows: